Ulcerative Colitis Background

 Causes of Onset

-It occurs due to a complex interplay of various factors.
+It occurs due to a complex interaction of various factors.

 FACTOR 01